-The primary members of the Society are those who hold consultant membership categories – the categories listed indicate various levels of consultant membership based upon the level of competency achieved by the individual.
-The intent of this information is to provide a clear description of those categories.
+The primary members of the Society are those who hold consultant membership.
+The categories listed below indicate various levels of consultant membership based upon the individual’s level of competency or type of employment.

 CONSULTANT MEMBER CATEGORIES: